 Token Minting Edge Cases: The minting process was not tested thoroughly, particularly in cases where the recipient might be a smart contract not supporting ERC721 tokens.

-Event Emissions: There were no tests verifying the correct emission of events, such as DonateToCharity
+Event Emissions: There were no tests verifying the correct emission of events, such as DonateToCharity.

-Address(0) Checks: Scenarios where invalid addresses (e.g., address(0)
+Address(0) Checks: Scenarios where invalid addresses (e.g., address(0)) were passed to functions were not covered.

 Unexpected Contract Behavior: Missed edge cases and incorrect assumptions can cause bugs to surface during deployment or interaction with users.